Hettomei/codingame/java/ThrowBananas/README.md

 ## Adding more libraries
 During the JMonkey Initializer you chose from a small subset of the available java libraries.
 You can add more by editing the dependencies section in the build.gradle file

-## txt vs md

-This readme is provided as a .txt as that is a common format openable on any machine.
-However, it would more normally be a .md, this will allow it to be nicely formatted by most git repositories (assuming you commit it to git).
-Just change the extension from .txt to .md, the syntax is already correct for an md file